nasa/cumulus/docs/features/data_in_dynamodb.md

 ### Backup with the CLI

-To backup a table with the CLI, make sure `@cumulus/api` package is installed using [npm](https://www.npmjs.com/), making sure to reference the correct version:
+To backup a table with the CLI, install the `@cumulus/api` package using [npm](https://www.npmjs.com/), making sure to install the same version as your Cumulus deployment:

 ```bash
 npm install -g @cumulus/api@version